BCC Communication Pathway

 The cascade only works if every person in it is personally on the journey.

-The Living the Journey tab describes the five Mile Markers that every person at BCC, including every staff member, is walking through.
-This tab describes how that journey is communicated, resourced, and protected across every layer of the organization.
-Staff alignment is not separate from the discipleship journey.
-It is the infrastructure that keeps the journey moving.
 A staff team that is misaligned will produce a congregation that is confused.
 A staff team that is personally on the journey will produce a congregation that is moving.

 The Thematic Goal